appliedepi/emory_training/README.md

 Representatives from the Emory COVID-19 Response Collaborative included:

--   Dr. Zena Belay
+-   Zena Belay
 -   Dr. Allison Chamberlain
 -   Shelby Rentmeester
+-   Eve Rose

 # Terms of Use and License